subvisual/subvisual.com/src/posts/2014-06-17-announcing-our-summer-apprenticeship-program.md

 date: 2014-06-17
 tags:
   - community
+intro: >
-intro: "We are launching two apprenticeships for this summer starting in the end of June.
+  We are launching two apprenticeships for this summer starting in the end of June.
 We are looking for highly curious people that are eager to learn more about the magic world of the Web and Mobile.
 If you are a newly-graduate, finishing your master's degree or just trying to improve your craft, this is a unique opportunity to learn side by side with our amazing team.
-We don't believe anyone should work for free, so this will be a **remunerated apprenticeship**."
+We don't believe anyone should work for free, so this will be a remunerated apprenticeship.
 ---

 We are launching two apprenticeships for this summer starting in the end of June.
 We are looking for highly curious people that are eager to learn more about the magic world of the Web and Mobile.
 If you are a newly-graduate, finishing your master's degree or just trying to improve your craft, this is a unique opportunity to learn side by side with our amazing team.
 We don't believe anyone should work for free, so this will be a **remunerated apprenticeship**.